 Where and how to buy tickets for Prague Metro read here.

-Navigating Transfers and Directions
+Navigating Transfers and Directions: Changing Lines

-If you need to change metro lines, head to the appropriate transfer station (Můstek, Muzeum, or Florenc).
+How to Use Prague Metro if you need to change metro lines.
+Head to the appropriate transfer station (Můstek, Muzeum, or Florenc).

 - When you reach the platform, look for the “Transfer” sign (“Přestup” in Czech).